So you think you had a great idea? Sally here says you didn’t.

-We recently created what we thought would be the ideal customer persona for a client.
+We recently created what we thought would be the ideal customer persona for a commercial client.
 The persona was strong and rich in detail.
-When we got to the point where SHE was told to tell the story of the product to her friends, she wouldn’t.
+When we got to the point where SHE was told to tell the story of our client’s the product to her friends, she wouldn’t.
 This exercise showed us as plain as day what none of us could see: that she didn’t even really like the product as it was then conceived!

 Creating personas can be a bit of a challenge.
 While you are in the middle of it, it can even seem wasteful, but here, for example, it ultimately helped us find a new version of the product that actually would make this important class of customers happy (not to mention nearly everyone else).